gofeuer/l402/README.md

 	var paymentHash [32]byte
 	var id [32]byte

-	// A l402.Identifier is encoded and used as the macaroon's ID macaroonID, _ := l402.MarchalIdentifier(l402.Identifier{
+	// A l402.Identifier is encoded and used as the macaroon's ID. macaroonID, _ := l402.MarchalIdentifier(l402.Identifier{
-		PaymentHash: paymentHash, // Hash of the secret revealed by paying the invoice
+		PaymentHash: paymentHash, // Hash of the secret revealed by paying the invoice.
-		ID:          id,          // An unique ID assigned to this macaroon })
+		ID:          id,          // An unique ID assigned to this macaroon.
+	})

-	rootKey := []byte("{secret_key}") // A secret key that is used to sign and verify your macaroons
+	rootKey := []byte("{secret_key}") // A secret key that is used to sign and verify your macaroons.

-	// Create a macaroon that when paid gives access to the resouce requested by: (r *http.Request) mac, _ := macaroon.New(rootKey, macaroonID, "", macaroon.LatestVersion)
+	// Create a macaroon that when paid gives access to the resource requested by: (r *http.Request) mac, _ := macaroon.New(rootKey, macaroonID, "", macaroon.LatestVersion)

-	macaroonsBase64, _ := l402.MarshalMacaroons(mac) // Accepts multiple macaroons
+	macaroonsBase64, _ := l402.MarshalMacaroons(mac) // Accepts multiple macaroons.

-	// Provide an invoice from your Lighting node that reveals the secret matching paymentHash challenge := l402.Invoice("lnbc20m1pvjluezpp5q...")
+	// Provide an invoice from your Lighting node that reveals the secret matching paymentHash. challenge := l402.Invoice("lnbc20m1pvjluezpp5q...")

 	return macaroonsBase64, challenge, nil